What a unique island! Between nature and architecture, there’s no time to get bored.

 Visit at opening time or in the late afternoon if you want a less crowded experience.

-If you don’t want to rent a car, you can take part in a Lanzarote excursion from all the major towns, which cover many of the places created by César Manrique.
+If you don’t want to hire a car, you can join an excursion to Lanzarote from all the major towns, which cover many of the places created by César Manrique.
 The tour includes the Cactus Garden.
 See the program (English, Spanish or German guide)

 6. Enjoy the wild beaches of Papagayo

 One of Lanzarote’s most famous spots is Papagayo beach.
 Located on the south coast, this is the oldest part of the island.
-The small cove has a beautiful shape and emerald waters.
+The little cove has a beautiful shape and emerald waters.

 There are no roads to get there, only a very bumpy track (where you’re not normally allowed to go with rental cars).
 We recommend that you enjoy the beautiful hiking along these beaches.